VIDA-NYU/ache/docs/data-formats.rst

 Types and fields
 ************************

-Currently, ACHE indexes documents into two ElasticSearch types:
+Currently, ACHE indexes documents into two Elasticsearch types:

 * ``target``, for pages classified as on-topic by the page classifier
 * ``negative``, for pages classified as off-topic by the page classifier